worikgh/120Pedal/README.md

 ### Other distributions

 To run LV2 simulators an LV2 host is required.
-The host [`mod-host`](https://github.com/mod-audio/mod-host) is recommended.
+The host [`mod-host`](https://github.com/worikgh/mod-host) is recommended.

+It is a sub mdule of `120Pedal`

 ```
 git clone https://github.com/mod-audio/mod-host